Before connecting to our WebSocket API, ensure you have the following:

 bar_type: "tick"

-): Data is pushed only when there is a change in close price or volume.bar_type: "minute"
+) - Data pushed only when close price or volume changesbar_type: "minute"

 "code": "NASDAQ:AAPL",